VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Introduction_to_Bash.md

 ## *Where can we go?*

-Now that we know where we are, we should try and see what folders are in my working directory:
+Now that we know where we are, we should try and see what folders exist in in my current working directory:

 `ls`